Public Relations Firm Leader Rita Tateel on Celebrity Endorsements

-How to book celebrities for special event appearances, making a paid celebrity endorsement authentic and the impact of social media on the culture of celebrity with Rita Tateel, president of The Celebrity Source at the 2009 PRSA International Conference.
+How PR firms book celebrities for special event appearances, making a paid celebrity endorsement authentic, and the impact of social media on the culture of celebrity with Rita Tateel, president of The Celebrity Source, at the 2009 Public Relations Society of America International Conference.

-00:54 – Past projects with The Celebrity Source include securing High School Musical star Ashley Tisdale for the Girls Day San Diego and Hayden Pannettiere for GenCon Indianapolis, two special events.
+00:54 – Past projects Schwartzman & Associates did with The Celebrity Source include securing High School Musical star Ashley Tisdale for the Girls’ Day San Diego and Hayden Panettiere for GenCon Indianapolis, two special events.

-02:56 – Matching celebrities to campaigns based on key messages, so the endorsement is authentic.
+02:56 – Matching celebrities to product launch campaigns based on key messages to authenticate the endorsement.

 03:38 – Celebrities may be a great way to get people’s attention, but can they ever be more influential than one’s online social network?

-04:40 – How the clothing line Von Dutch was able to launch based on a few well placed celebrities who were seen wearing those baseball caps and t-shirts, scoring influential brand recognition.
+04:40 – How the clothing line Von Dutch was launched based on a few well-placed celebrities who were seen wearing those baseball caps and t-shirts, scoring influential brand recognition.

-05:35 – Can celebrities influence more than just style-related brands?
-Do people trust celebrities when it comes to considered purchases, likes health care, financial services or politics?
+05:35 – Can celebrities influence consumers on more than just lifestyle brands?
+Do consumers trust celebrities when considering purchases, like health care, financial services, or political candidates?

 07:35 – How the world of celebrity endorsements has changed in the age of social media and transparency.